-- one file containing a ten-page, double-spaced abstract (margins are limited to 1 inch all around using 12 cpi font); - (2) one file containing a five-page abbreviated bibliography; - (3) signed acknowledgement of compliance with the NARST Code of Ethical Conduct (https://narst.org/code-ethical-conduct), - (4) one file containing a cover sheet which includes the author's name, address where they can be reached through December, [current year]), e-mail address, telephone and fax numbers, title of the study, the name and address of the institution where the dissertation was completed, a list of the members of the dissertation committee, and the date the dissertation was passed.
-The cover sheet should be signed by the major advisor/professor/supervisor or chair of the dissertation committee.
-An electronic signature is acceptable.
-Alternatively, the dissertation supervisor/director can send an e-mail to the Chair of the Outstanding Doctoral Research Award Selection Committee endorsing the application and attesting to the accuracy of the information provided in the application.
+- one file containing a ten-page, double-spaced abstract (margins are limited to 1 inch all around using 12 cpi font); - (2) one file containing a five-page abbreviated bibliography; - (3) signed acknowledgement of compliance with the NARST Code of Ethical Conduct (https://narst.org/code-ethical-conduct), - (4) one file containing a cover sheet which includes the author's name, address where they can be reached through December, [current year]), e-mail address, telephone number, title of the study, the name and address of the institution where the dissertation was completed, a list of the members of the dissertation committee, and the date the dissertation was passed.
+The cover sheet should be signed by the major advisor/professor/supervisor or chair of the dissertation supervisor/director can send an e-mail to the Chair of the Outstanding Doctoral Research Award Selection Committee endorsing the application and attesting to the accuracy of the information provided in the application.
 (Note: The title of the study should appear on the first page of the abstract, but the author's name and other identifying information should appear ONLY on the cover sheet.)